canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 - Trigger bootstrap using a CustomResource***

-### Install the StorageOS Operator
+### Deploy the StorageOS Operator

+To get started with our deployment of StorageOS we need to first deploy the StorageOS operator:

 ```
 kubectl create -f https://github.com/storageos/cluster-operator/releases/download/1.4.0/storageos-operator.yaml
 ```
 ### Create a the initial StorageOS user account

-When installing Storage OS the install will create a user and password using the secret defined below.
+When deploying Storage OS the deployment will create a user and password using the secret defined below.
 This is important if you wish to use the StorageOS CLI later:

 ```
 kubectl create -f - <<END
 apiVersion: v1